learn-co-curriculum/dsc-tuning-neural-networks-with-normalization/README.md

 Combute $V_{db} = \beta V_{db} + (1-\beta)db$

---> moving average for the derivatives of W and b
+> These are the moving averages for the derivatives of W and b

 $W:= W- \alpha Vdw$

 $b:= b- \alpha Vdb$

-This averages out gradient descent, and will "dampen" oscillations Generally, $\beta=0.9$ is a good hyperparameter value.
+> This averages out gradient descent, and will "dampen" oscillations
+Generally, $\beta=0.9$ is a good hyperparameter value.